OliviaLaske/ImageTriangulation/README.md

 There are multiple future directions for this algorithm.
 The first is to consider the dual graph of the Delaunay triangulation.
 Each Voronoi region would then be colored accordingly instead of each triangle.
 The output would be more similar to a mosaic and could be considered a separate form of art.
 In addition, a website that includes a drag and drop box for image upload as well as adjustable parameters could make the program more user-friendly and interactive.
 Since the website would be coded in HTML, CSS, and JavaScript, `imageTriangulation.py` would need translation from Python.
 Each of these extensions could significantly improve user experience.

 ## References
+Lawonn, K., G&uuml;nther, T., "Stylized Image Triangulation," *Computer Graphics Forum*, 2019.

-Marwood, D., Massimino, M., Covell, M., Baluja, S., "Representing Images in 200 Bytes: Compression via Triangulation," *IEEE* ICIP, 2018.
+Marwood, D., Massimino, M., Covell, M., Baluja, S., "Representing Images in 200 Bytes: Compression via Triangulation," *IEEE ICIP*, 2018.

+Onoja, G., Aboiyar, P., "Digital Image Segmentation Using Delaunay Triangulation Algorithm," *Nigerian Annals of Pure and Applied Sciences*, vol. 3, pp. 268-283, 2020.

 Pham, T., "Kriging-Weighted Laplacian Kernels for Grayscale Image Sharpening," *IEEE*, vol. 10, 2022.